Gogo Graham: Career

 Upon arriving in New York, Graham began working for costume designer Zaldy, whom she collaborated with on designs for a J-Pop band, and famous drag queen RuPaul.
 She then left to work at a factory in Midtown which gave her more creative freedom in constructing avant-garde clothing, as opposed to ready-to-wear style.
-At the same time, she "started making designs for photography projects with her friend and collaborator Serena Jara."
-Stephanie Eckardt states "though she started out making more traditional womenswear, Graham refocused when she came out as trans herself."
-Once she had enough industry experience, Graham decided to start designing her own collections that addressed the different body types and stylistic needs of trans women.
-Her self-made fashion brand recycles materials and repurposes found items to construct a collective line.
-Graham's production process heavily involves the women for whom the clothing is being made; she consults with them on which features they want accentuated and then works to deliver a piece that best fits these criteria.
+At the same time, she "started making designs for photography projects with her friend and collaborator Serena Jara".
+Graham became interested in designing for trans women after coming out herself, and once she had enough industry experience, Graham begant designing her own collections to address the different body types and stylistic needs of trans women.

+Graham's self-made fashion brand recycles materials and repurposes found items to construct a collective line.
+Her production process heavily involves the women for whom the clothing is being made; she consults with them on which features they want accentuated and then works to deliver a piece that best fits these criteria.
 She explains "some people care more than others about how they need to be presented in shows and I take that into account when putting everything together."
-Graham illuminates the importance of self-representation by marginalized groups in the media, explaining how “being portrayed by cis people is inherently exploitative no matter which way you spin it."
+Graham has been vocal on the importance of self-representation by marginalized groups in the media, explaining in 2015 that “being portrayed by cis people is inherently exploitative no matter which way you spin it."
 In addition to fashion design, Graham is also a sculptor, painter, and DJ, which she incorporates into her shows by providing the soundtracks and assisting with hair and makeup backstage.

-Graham has now presented two collections at NYFW, and has completed five full-length collections.
-She has since evolved the purpose of her work; she now advocates for financial support from the fashion industry to empower the trans women involved and to ensure the longevity of the movement.
+Graham has presented two collections at NYFW, and has completed five full-length collections.
+She advocates for financial support from the fashion industry to empower the trans women involved and to ensure the longevity of the movement.
 Graham says, "having fashion shows gives me an opportunity to pay models," which she believes provides personal agency within the industry.
 Mars Hobrecker and Leah James explain how transgender models "have become a hot topic in recent years thanks to Bruce Weber's all-trans campaign for Barneys and diverse runways at Eckhaus Latta, Chromat, and Hood by Air."
 Graham believes financial compensation for the trans models involved in campaigns such as these will hinder mainstream fashion lines from exploiting the community in order to gain recognition and popularity.
 Still continuing to produce only one-of-a-kind pieces, Graham has not enabled factory production or begun work on ready-made lines.